Birth, Parents and Siblings

 Bonnie Maude’s mother, Mama O’by, died in June 1976.
 Bonnie Maude, Jim, Bonnie Elizabeth, Bob, Steve and Jeff all travelled to Dixon, Kentucky for the visitation and funeral service.

-1978 – 1980/1981?
-Sapulpa, Oklahoma.
+1978 – 1980 or 1981 Sapulpa, Oklahoma.
 At some point Bonnie and Jim decided that they would like to retire to Sapulpa, where they had some of their best experiences and best friends who still lived there.
 Bonnie Maude committed to this move, already knowing something was wrong with Jim to allow him the most happiness at the end of his life.
 In the fall of 1978, they moved into a one-story home on 2409 Thunderbird Lane in southwestern Sapulpa, with sweeping views of looking west.

 Unfortunately, in less than a year, Jim’s health rapidly declined because of what was later diagnosed as Alzheimer’s Disease.
 For a while, Bonnie Maude tried to care for Jim in Sapulpa, but ultimately, had to move back to Dayton, to gain the support of Bonnie Elizabeth and family and their Dayton-based healthcare providers.